 Applications will be reviewed by committee and notifications sent by January 3rd, 2019.

-Safe Plate Certification - Wednesday and Thursday, Jan.
-16-17th, 2019 Guilford County Cooperative Extension
+Safe Plate Certification - Tuesday, January 22nd and Wednesday January 23rd, 2019 Guilford County Cooperative Extension

 Plan for Success – Thursday, Jan.
 31, 6:00 pm-8:00 pm at Greensboro Farmers Curb Market